 House prices in Arnesby are higher than the house prices across Harborough, with the median Harborough house price in 2021 being £312,500 compared to £535,000 in the neighbourhood area.
 This suggests that Arnesby is a particularly high-value area (as noted by the Steering Group) and reflects the high number of larger and detached homes locally.
+However, these figures should be treated with caution given the small sample-size.

 This demonstrates a need for Affordable Housing and where it is to be provided as part of an exception site, the Housing Needs Assessment identifies an appropriate mix of 70% rent and 30% home ownership models.
-It also recommends that where First Homes are to be provided they should be at a discount of 50%.
+It also recommends that where First Homes are to be provided, they should be at a discount of 50%.